Back pain in children

 - Teenagers: Encourage regular breaks.
 Yes, schoolwork is important, but taking a break every 30 minutes will help to stop postural pains and stresses from creeping on.
 Ensure their desks are set up suitably- if you’d like some advice about workstation ergonomics and correct setup, let us know!

 Remember- if your child continues to report back pain, it is important to consult a medical professional for appropriate advice.
 If you would like more information, please don’t hesitate to get in touch with us!

-If you have any further questions you’d like to ask, please feel free to get in touch by calling 01243 379693 or book your appointment today.
+If you have any further questions you’d like to ask, please feel free to get in touch.

 Amesbury, back, back pain, baton, Berwick st James, chicklade, children, chiropractic, chiropractor, Chitterne, clinic near me, Codford, elbow, Elton, exercise, exercises, foothill bishop, health, heytesbury, Hindon, kids, knock, low back pain, muscle, pain, salisbury, sciatica, Shrewton, steeple Langford, Sutton very, Upton lovell, warminster, wilton, Wiltshire, Winterbourne stoke, wylye Valley